-Twitter is a microblogging site where you post 140 characters at a time.
+Twitter.com is a microblogging site where you post 140 characters at a time.
 I’ve written 100-word stories, 100,000-word novels, blog posts of various word counts, but anything that can be said in 140 characters or less almost doesn’t seem to be worth saying, so I’m having a hard time finding a home in the Twitosphere (or do I mean the Twitterverse?).
-Still, I am learning a few things about this twitterish world.
-Here are the top five things I’ve learned:
+Still, I’ve learned a few things about this twitterish world.

 1. Tagging your tweets.
 You add tags to your tweets by using hash marks.
-For example, when I tweet this post, if I add #twitter to my tweet, people who are interested in finding out who is tweeting Twitter can search for #twitter, and discover all recent posts with that hash mark.
-(Okay, so you already knew that.
-But this is a post about things I’ve learned, and for some reason, that basic bit of twitia passed me by.)
+For example, when I tweet this post, if I add #twitter to my tweet, people who are interested in finding out who is tweeting about Twitter can search for #twitter, and discover all recent posts with that hash mark.
+One of the most popular hashtags for writers is #amwriting.

 Thank you. @patbertram